 Harley’s largest civil action in Leesburg, involved a class action he filed in 1991 on behalf of Plaintiffs consisting of a group of small business and property owners, whose businesses and properties were threatened by efforts of the City of Leesburg and Leesburg’s flagship hospital to render property useless through code enforcement and zoning and to prevent business owners from access to customers through a proposed closure of the main access road to this business district.
 The lawsuit alleged that after the property was rendered useless, it was purchased in blocks and then rezoned to highly valued medical facility usage.
 The case was fought for seven years and ultimately was resolved with a $2.9 million dollar settlement to the Plaintiffs.
 During the first year of the suit, Harley served as the lone attorney for the Plaintiffs while the League of Cities and the hospital employed two major Florida law firms to defend the suit.
 Harley’s efforts were bolstered when he began meetings with the Wall Street law firm of Sullivan and Cromwell and the Lawyer’s Committee for Civil Rights Under the Law, a Washington DC non-profit entity and they joined the suit as co-counsel.
 The settlement proceeds were used in part to create a Community Development Corporation that continues to revitalize the residential and business districts involved in the lawsuit.

 Harley’s years of practice and work on the Leesburg class action led to an offer to work for a 40-attorney Orlando law firm, providing civil lawsuit defense and estate and probate services and mentoring and training younger attorneys.
-For over twelve years, Harley represented and defended clients in courts from Pensacola to Miami, often agreeing to represent clients who had waited until days before legal deadlines, hearings, or trials, to seek and retain counsel to defend a lawsuit.
-During this work, he met and married his life and law partner, Carol Herman, moved to Plant City (where Carol’s daughter and two of her grandchildren reside) and began work on their plans to design a law firm dedicated to the needs of small business and middle class clients.
+For over twelve years, Harley represented and defended clients in courts from Pensacola to Miami, and demonstrated a rare skill of being able to provide competent representation of clients who had waited until just days before legal deadlines, hearings, or trials, to seek and retain counsel to defend a lawsuit.
+During this work, he moved to Plant City and began work on plans to design a Plant City law firm dedicated to the needs of small business and middle class clients.